SereneMOS/Personal-Website/README.md

 # Personal-Website

 Dev Tasks:
-Add filter content and styling to writings
+Add script to writing filter
-Create text and image integrations for home page
+Create text and image integrations for home page Sundries dropdown
 Make template for posts on writing
 Create some posts on writing
 Import some better fonts